 To date, there has been no significant population impact documented for any one species of bird due to wind energy development.
 This is largely because nocturnal migrant passerines, the bird group most frequently known to collide with tall, artificial structures, are relatively abundant (Johnson et al., 2002; NRC, 2007; Arnold and Zink, 2011; Erickson et al., 2014).
-As there are no unique natural resource features (e.g., significant migration corridors, major open waterbodies, etc.) that would concentrate avian flights in the vicinity of the Study Area, significant adverse effects associated with operating Facility wind turbines are not expected.
+Significant adverse effects associated with operating wind turbines are not expected.